Congressional Motorcycle Caucus

-The Congressional Motorcycle Safety Caucus is a bipartisan caucus of the United States House of Representatives.
+The Congressional Motorcycle Caucus is a bipartisan bicameral caucus in the United States House of Representatives and United States Senate.

-Founding and Members
+Founding and members

-The caucus founders and co-chairs are Representatives Michael Burgess (R-TX) and Tim Walberg (R-MI).
+The caucus founders and co-chairs are Representatives Michael C. Burgess (R-TX) and Tim Walberg (R-MI).
 The caucus was founded on June 26, 2009, and is officially registered with the Committee on House Administration, the House committee responsible for regulating caucuses.
-As of 2022, there were 13 members - four Democrats and eight Republicans:
+As of 2025, there were 35 members – five Democrats, twenty-nine Republicans, and one Independent.